C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

-# 1. Setup CRIPT
+# Install CRIPT
-Before proceeding, please make sure you have <a href="https://pypi.org/project/cript/" target="_blank">CRIPT Python SDK</a> installed (`pip install cript`).
+Before proceeding, please make sure you have the <a href="https://pypi.org/project/cript/" target="_blank">CRIPT Python SDK</a> installed (`pip install cript`).
 For full installation instructions, please refer to the <a href="../installation" target="_blank">Installation docs</a>.

----

-# 2. Connect to CRIPT
+# Connect to CRIPT
 To connect to [CRIPT](https://criptapp.org), you must enter a `host` and an `API Token`.
-For most users, `host` will be `criptapp.org`
+For most users, `host` will be `criptapp.org`.

-An API token is required to authenticate each user (i.e., make sure they are a valid CRIPT user) before saving any of their data.
-Your API Token can be found in [security settings](https://criptapp.org/security/) under the profile icon on the top right of `criptapp.org`.
-For further explanation, please refer to [how to get an API Token](api_token.md)
+An API token tells CRIPT who you are and ensures that you have permission to view and upload certain types of data.
+Your API Token can be found in the CRIPT application <a href="https://criptapp.org/security/" target="_blank">security settings</a>.
+For additional details, please refer to [how to get an API Token](api_token.md)

 !!! note
-    The word `Token` in front of the random characters is part of the token as well.
+    The word `Token` in front of the random token characters is part of the token as well.
+Always copy the entire token text.

 It is *highly* recommended that you store your API token in a safe location and read it into your code, rather than have it hard-coded.
-One way to do this is to store it in an environmental variable (e.g., `CRIPT_API_KEY`) and then read it in via the `os` module:
+One way to do this is to store it in an environmental variable (e.g., `CRIPT_API_KEY`) and then read it in via the `os` module.
+See [API Token documentation](api_token.md) to learn more:

 ``` python
 import cript